hssling/TB_Treatment_Failure_Prediction_by_Transcriptomics/MANUSCRIPT_TREATMENT_FAILURE_PREDICTION.md

 ### Data Availability

 All data are publicly available from GEO (GSE89403).
-Analysis code is available at [GitHub repository to be added].
+Analysis code is available at https://github.com/hssling/TB_Treatment_Failure_Prediction_by_Transcriptomics

 ### Ethical Approval